We all know that oestrogen has a crucial role to play in all phases of a woman’s life, however little is heard of it’s sister hormone progesterone.

-Check out my blog on menopause supplements, and always check with your Doctor if you are on any medication before taking anything new.
+Check out my recommended supplements, and always check with your Doctor if you are on any medication before taking anything new.

 - A good quality Multi Vitamin – with active levels of vitamins and minerals

-- Magnesium – glycerinate or citrate are my favourites
+- Magnesium – glycinate or citrate are my favourite forms

 - Vitamin C

 - Agnus Castus Vitex – a herb that can help to stimulate progesterone